amolloya/Sentiment-Classification/README.md

 Then we create a neural network model and train and test the data using tensorflow. </br> The code is available in the file: Sentiment_classification.

+The accuracy achieved is about 60%.
+The accuracy for this model is less because we are using the classic Neural Network model.
+If we use Recurrent Neural Network (RNN) for this problem, we will achieve a better accuracy as RNN gives better results for sequential data and our input feature here i.e. sentence is a sequence of words.

 The data is available at:
 https://pythonprogramming.net/static/downloads/machine-learning-data/pos.txt - Positive sentiment
 https://pythonprogramming.net/static/downloads/machine-learning-data/neg.txt - Negative sentiment